spasticVerbalizer/fortune/README.md

 Unlike Arnold's program, this version is written in [Python][] and should run anywhere there's a Python interpreter.

+This version has been updated to work on both Python 2 and 3.

 For installation and usage instructions, please see the [web page][].

 [Ken Arnold]: http://en.wikipedia.org/wiki/Ken_Arnold